Bachelor of Design in Architecture

 Completion of the Bachelor of Design in Architecture with a credit average permits entry into the Master of Architecture, on the provision that the student has completed Architectural Professional Practice as one of their electives.

-In order to qualify for the Bachelor of Design in Architecture degree, students must fulfil the requirements specified by the resolutions of Senate and the faculty.
+To qualify for the Bachelor of Design in Architecture degree, students must fulfil the requirements specified by the resolutions of Senate and the faculty.
 All students should familiarise themselves with the course resolutions as stated later in this handbook and monitor their own progress in reference to them.
 The following points summarise the resolutions but do not replace them.

 Summary of requirements